The following notes were left the past couple

 was the water pressure died so we needed to have a plumber come.
 Steve,

-my dad, caught only sunfish while two years ago he caught five trout and
+my dad, caught only sunfish while two years ago he caught five trout

+to the summit.
 The sausage and maple syrup in Vermont is the best!!!
-We bought some maple

-syrup for all of our French toast.
-Playing board games was a common occurrence.
+We bought some maple syrup for all of our French toast.
+Playing board

+games was a common occurrence.
 Thank you Cole's for a great vacation!

 ......Teresa, Steve, Jeremy and Ben